Belarusian protest leader ripped up passport to avoid expulsion, allies say | Politics

 Belarusian protest leader ripped up passport to avoid expulsion, allies say

-LUKASHENKO Soon after the border incident, Lukashenko told Russian reporters that he would not rule out holding new elections, but rejected any talks with opponents who he said were bent on steering the country towards disaster.
+Lukashenko contradicted their account, saying her associates had thrown Kolesnikova out of the vehicle after being stopped by border guards and that she had then been detained.
+Lukashenko also told Russian reporters he would not rule out holding new elections, but rejected any talks with opponents who he said were bent on steering the country towards disaster.

+"Of course, for me, it's very frustrating and tragic, if you wish.
+But it does not mean I gave up," he said, adding that the majority of people had voted for him.
+"Maybe they are a little bit tired of me.
+But they supported me."
+Police detained dozens of people from among hundreds who protested on Tuesday evening in Minsk against Kolesnikova's disappearance, some chanting "Maria, you are a hero".

 Lukashenko, who has crushed dissent in Belarus for the past 26 years, conceded in his interview with Russian journalists that he may have held onto power too long.
 "Yes, maybe I overstayed a bit," Russian journalist Roman Babayan cited Lukashenko as saying.